by Edward T. Babinski

 Ramm even wrote in that same book, “Fundamentalists [inerrantists, et al] do not properly interact with modern learning and thus are condemned to the losing strategy of obscurantism… Evolution, modern geology, scientific anthropology, and biblical criticism are subjected to continuous castigation.
 The fundamentalist presses do not rest in turning out the literature of obscurantism.
 Sometimes they do try to make hay out of modern knowledge.
 Harry Rimmer and a number of others attempted to show that the Scriptures contain anticipations of modern science [and modern cosmology—E.T.B.].
 But that solution no longer works.
 There is also much reliance on the discoveries of modern archeological research but that foundation is laid only by ignoring findings that seem to counter the biblical record.”]

 You also employed the following as an authority:

-Holding's nemesis is Paul Seely a fellow Evangelical, but one who disagrees with Holding on this issue.
+Holdingʼs nemesis is Paul Seely a fellow Evangelical, but one who disagrees with Holding on this issue.
 Seely cites plenty of experts on the views that the ancients held of the cosmos.
 Seely knows more about Hebrew, has graduated from a conservative Christian Seminary, and cites biblical scholars galore in his impressive bibliographies that accompanied each of his three articles on the shape of the ancient Hebrew cosmos, all three of which were published in the Westminster Theological Review.
-See here, and here, and here, for online versions of all three paper, all well worth reading.
+See here, and here and here and here and here for online versions of all papers, all well worth reading.